ajkulkarni/openstack-recommendation-engine/README.md

 # OpenStack User Activity Monitoring & Recommendation

+Technology Stack: *NodeJS, Express, Apache Solr, MongoDB*

 Monitoring activity of users in VMs deployed using OpenStack and giving relevant recommendations to help user.

 Will be using the .bash_history of the user to give him helpful recommendations.

 This is the repository for the back-end.
 User deployable package is here: https://github.com/nakapika/openstack-dockerized-monitoring-app

+I have used Apache Solr to persist my data.
+For simpler use cases you can use MongoDB.
+I have implemented a web-service for it recommend_mongo.js.

 ## Installation